 Atty.
 Saviniano M. Perez, Jr. (LLB, Lyceum; MEP, Univ. of the Phils.)

 Atty.
-Perez has served as consultant and advisor on various areas of concern in urban planning and project development for the Philippine national and local governments, including but not limited to policy formulation and the study of the legal and institutional aspects, of infrastructure projects such as toll roads, water supply, public markets, health facilities’, telecommunications, airports, postal facilities, ports, power, and special economic zones.
+Perez has served as consultant and advisor on various areas of concern in urban planning and project development for the Philippine national and local governments.
+These policy formulation and the study of the legal and institutional aspects, of infrastructure projects such as toll roads, water supply, public markets, health facilities’, telecommunications, airports, postal facilities, ports, power, and special economic zones.
 He has served as Special Technical Assistant to the office of the Secretary of the Department of Public Works and Highways, where he assisted in developing Public-Private Partnership in project implementation.
 He has likewise served in the ASEAN Committee on Transportation and Communications as Philippine government representative.
 At present he is a member of the Faculty, Graduate School, Jose Rizal University and is involved in the Pubic Administration Program.
 Previously, he was an instructor in the Department of Geology and Geography of the University of the Philippines.
 He earned his B.S.
 Geology and Masters in Environmental Planning (Urban-Regional Planning), from the University of the Philippines; and his Bachelor of Law from the Lyceum of the Philippines.
 He was a Director and President of the Philippine Institute of Environmental Planning (PIEP) and served as Chancellor of the PIEP College of Fellows.
-Presently he is a Founding Member and Trustee of the Philippine Green Building Council.
+Presently he is a founding member and trustee of the Philippine Green Building Council.

 Dr. Asteya Santiago (LLB, Univ. of the Phils.; PhD, Univ. of Sydney)

 Dr. Asteya Santiago has served as Dean of the School of Urban and Regional Planning at the University of the Philippines Diliman.
 As an urban planner and public administrator, she worked as Head of the Regulatory Division of the Housing and Land Use Regulatory Board and later as an administrator of the Intramuros Administration which was tasked to restore a historic site in Manila.
 She was also appointed by the President as member of the Board of Directors and later as Vice Chairman of the Bases Conversion Development Authority (BCDA)—the agency responsible for converting the country’s military bases into commercial use.
-For the past 30 years, she served as consultant for various government agencies such as the National Economic Development Authority (NEDA) and the Department of Interior and Local Government (DILG), among others.
-Dr. Santiago earned her Bachelor of Law degree (Cum Laude) and a Certificate of Government Management from the University of the Philippines.
-She obtained both her Masters (town and country planning) and Doctoral degrees (architecture major in urban and regional planning) from the University of Sydney in Australia.
+For the past 30 years, she served as consultant for various government agencies such as the National Economic Development Authority (NEDA) and the Department of Interior and Local Government (DILG).
+Dr. Santiago earned her Bachelor of Laws (Cum Laude) and Certificate of Government Management from the University of the Philippines.
+She obtained both her masters (town and country planning) and doctoral degrees (architecture major in urban and regional planning) from the University of Sydney in Australia.